 The type of specimen SHOULD be expressed using an appropriate SNOMED CT concept in the Entity.code attribute.

-If the SNOMED CT expression used in Observation.code specifies a value for the [ 116686009 | has specimen ] attribute, the value of this attribute SHALL be either the same as or less specific than the value used in the Entity.code.
+If the SNOMED CT expression used in Observation.code specifies a value for the [ 116686009 | has specimen |] attribute, the value of this attribute SHALL be either the same as or less specific than the value used in the Entity.code.

 Alternatively, a specific SNOMED CT concept or expression MAY be used to specify the nature of the observation including the type of specimen.